Peter Baker (British politician): Early life and family

 Baker was born on 20 April 1921 in Willesden, north west London.
 He was the son of Major Reginald Poynton Baker (1896–1985) of Loddenden Manor, Staplehurst, Kent, and his first wife Gwendolyn Emily Christabel Baker née Webb (1897–1962).
 Baker's father later became a successful movie producer based at Ealing Studios.
 Baker tried to create a fictional connection with the Tudor Bakers of Sissinghurst Castle, Kent, whose members included Sir John Baker, a Chancellor of the Exchequer and Speaker of the House of Commons in the 16th century; Sir Richard Baker, an author who was also a Member of Parliament; Sir Samuel White Baker, the discoverer of Lake Albert; and his younger brother, Valentine Baker, a famous soldier who also spent some time in Wormwood Scrubs Prison.

-Baker made another bogus claim, mentioning in his memoirs that St. Luke's Chapel, otherwise known as S^{t}-Mary-in-the-Marsh and situated inside Norwich Cathedral, had been the site since 1586 of his family weddings and christenings.
+Baker made another bogus claim, mentioning in his memoirs that St. Luke's Chapel, otherwise known as St Mary in the Marsh and situated inside Norwich Cathedral, had been the site since 1586 of his family weddings and christenings.
 In fact, it was only used on one occasion by his ancestors, in June 1744 for a quiet wedding.
 Nevertheless, this Lady chapel was chosen by Baker as the venue for his youngest daughter's christening.

 On 5 June 1948, Baker married Gloria Mae Heaton-Armstrong, daughter of Colonel Charles George William Stacpool Heaton-Armstrong, in Kensington.

 The Heaton-Armstrong family belonged to the Anglo-Irish Protestant landowning class and were related to soldier and MP Sir Thomas Armstrong.
 Armstrong was involved in the Rye House Plot.